DennisVlaanderen/doors-plus-mod/readme.md

 # Contributions
 All the models and ideas in this repository were made by Darth_Smuckleton on the [ACE Community Discord](https://discord.gg/b3wHG34).
 I take no credit for them whatsoever.
 All that I have done is add the required json files to register the items in the game and have them functional in gameplay scenario's.

+## To Do List
+* Create boilerplate for fine green round door.
+* Rig custom animations
+* Check in-game placement of all items